-Beth Medrash Govoha bases eligibility of Federal Title IV aid and calculation of the aid on its academic year, defined as 30 weeks of instruction and 24 credit hours.
+Beth Medrash Govoha bases eligibility of Federal Title IV aid and calculation of the aid on its academic year, defined as 30 weeks of instruction and 24 credit requires eight or more hours of study for a minimum of five days every week.
+The rigorous schedule requires students to focus all their efforts on their classes.
+Students are expected to use the third session study and research period for coursework study, review, and preparation.